Assignment of major

 Figure 2: Part of the Document No. AC/2017-18/4/MA6 (approved and modified in the 4th Academic Council 2017/2018 on 24 April 2018) specifying approvals of the approved undergraduate degree programs at SQU.

-- Student must fill the substitution form before the registration of course particularly if a core course is to be replaced.
+1. Student must fill the substitution form before the registration of a course particularly if a core course is to be replaced.
 Student should also fill the form for replacing major electives courses especially for those registered from outside the College of Science.
-Up to three courses of the approved courses of the minor are counted as major electives.
-However, the department has the right to consider the already registered additional minor courses as major electives.
+Student submit the substitution form to the HoD for approval.

 Courses registration before and/or during the add and drop period